PetmeetlyPetmeetly

 Can you breed a Labrador at six months old?

 No. Six-month-old Labradors are not physically or sexually mature.
-Females should wait until their third heat cycle, around 18 to 24 months.
-Males are sexually mature around 12 to 15 months but should not be used for planned breeding until their OFA hip and elbow clearances are valid at 24 months.
+The earliest acceptable age for breeding a female is 18 months, regardless of which heat number that falls on.
+The 24-month upper anchor is set by OFA hip and elbow clearances rather than the heat cycle itself.
+Most females have had their second or third heat by 24 months, but in rare cases the third heat arrives later; with OFA passes in hand and the female at least 18 months old, breeding on a first or second heat is acceptable.
+Males are sexually mature around 12 to 15 months but should not be used for planned breeding until their OFA clearances are valid at 24 months.
 Breeding earlier raises the risk of whelping complications and incomplete temperament development.

 02